ElectronHacks/mqtt2opcua/README.md

 });

 options = {
+    cache:"/Users/John/Documents/node/mqtt2opcua/cache.json", //Modify this to a valid path where the cache will be created opcName:"MQTT Local",
     opcHost:"localhost",
-    opcPort:"4334",
+    opcPort:"4335",
     mqttHost:"localhost",
     mqttPort:"1883",
-    debug:true,
+    username:"user",
+    password:"secureP@ssword",
+    debug:false,
-    roundtrip:false,    // Set to true if you wish to enforce the integrity of round trip communications forward:forward,	// data converter - mqtt -> opcua backward:backward,	// data converter - opcua -> mqtt
+    roundtrip:false,	// set to true to limit updates to onMessage (i.e. validate an accuator is set) forward:forward,	// data converter - mqtt -> opcua backward:backward,	// data converter - opcua -> mqtt
-    //topics:['#','$SYS/#'] // Customize to override.
+    //topics:['#','$SYS/broker/#'] // Customize to override.
 These are the default so uncessary.
 };

 var server = new mqtt2opc(options);